 Every year, The Wharf gives millions of visitors firsthand experience of DC's waterways, so we take our environmental stewardship and water cleanliness very seriously.
 We created floating wetlands to collect water pollutants, we collect all our trash in sealed containers, and we even constructed giant underground cisterns to capture runoff before it reaches the river.
 However, our most visible impact on the waterways comes each year during our Washington Channel Water Cleanup.

-Each spring, The Wharf and our community of boaters, marine businesses, and waterside neighbors gather to remove debris from the waterway.
-Groups of boaters push floating debris into corrals near our docks where teams on shore take it out of the water, sort out trash and recyclables, chop wood into manageable pieces, and haul the material to the appropriate facilities.
+Each year, The Wharf and our community of boaters, marine businesses, and waterside neighbors gather to remove debris from the waterway.
+Groups of boaters bring floating debris into corrals near our docks where teams on shore take it out of the water, sort out trash and recyclables, chop wood into manageable pieces, and haul the material to the appropriate facilities.
+Our partner, Pacifico Preserves, even donated a special trash removal boat to the ongoing efforts.

-Following record rainfall in 2018, the Spring 2019 cleanup removed an all-time high of 200 yards–that's seven massive dumpsters–of debris from the Washington Channel.
+Following record rainfall in 2018, the Spring 2019 cleanup removed an all-time high of 200 yards of debris (that's seven massive dumpsters) from the Washington Channel.

 With ongoing rainfall, wind, and tides, trash and debris continue to get pushed into the Washington Channel.
 Further discussion is needed to develop a long-term debris management program for this public waterway.